Service and facility updates

 Water and wastewater treatment processes at Peel remain unchanged.
 Peel Water staff continue to ensure customers have access to safe, clean water during the novel coronavirus (COVID-19) pandemic.
 We recognize the importance of essential water and wastewater services.

 According to the World Health Organization and global research, presence of the COVID-19 virus has not been found in drinking water.
 Based on current evidence the risk to water supplies in the Region of Peel is very low.
-Staff monitor the quality of drinking water and treated wastewater to ensure continued protection of public health and the environment.
+During the COVID-19 pandemic, staff continued to monitor the quality of drinking water and treated wastewater to ensure to ensure continued protection of public health and the environment.

 Our wastewater treatment plants treat disease causing organisms including viruses.
 COVID-19 is a type of virus that is susceptible to disinfection.
 Standard treatment and disinfection processes at the Region's wastewater treatment plants are expected to be effective.